-- Any plants found to have insects will be disqualified and sent home. • - Club members may make TWO ENTRIES in each class with no more than 8 total per • exhibitor. - Interview judging will be done. •

-- All materials (flowers) should be grown and collected rather than purchased, except for • Class 8.
-In Classes 6, 7 and 9, the exhibitor must own these plants by May 1. - Class 9 (Miniature/Fairy Garden) must include the following: a minimum of 2 live plants, a • label attached with the names of all the plants in the display and any lights or moving figures should be battery operated.
+- 1. Any plants found to have insects will be disqualified and sent home. - 2.
+Club members may make TWO ENTRIES in each class with no more than 8 total per exhibitor. - 3.
+Interview judging will be done. - 4.
+All materials (flowers) should be grown and collected rather than purchased, except for Class 8.
+In Classes 6, 7 and 9, the exhibitor must own these plants by May 1. - 5.
+Class 9 (Miniature/Fairy/Container Garden) must include the following: a minimum of 2 live plants, a label attached with the names of all the plants in the display and any lights or moving figures should be battery operated.
+Container gardens are not required to contain figurines; they may be plants only.